 “Where do you live?”

-“There’s some empty houses on Wicker,” he says.
-“Sometimes Anna or Roscoe have a fire and it’s warm, but sometimes it’s Black Jack and he doesn’t let me sleep there.”
+“Some, some empty houses on Wicker,” he says.
+“Sometimes Anna or, or Roscoe have a fire and it’s, um, warm.
+But if it’s Black Jack, he doesn’t l-let me sleep there.”

 Gregory pulls out his phone and calls the non-emergency police number.
 He spends five minutes on hold, another five being transferred, and finally ends up speaking to a kindly, half-senile woman who apologetically tells him the shelter is full for the evening, but to call the non-emergency number for the police and they should be able to keep the child overnight.
 She says with surprising pointedness that they cannot legally allow a minor to wander the streets without a guardian.

 When Gregory calls the police station back, the man on the other end listens patiently, asks Gregory to hold, and patches him through to another shelter.
 This one is also full, and he given the number for the first shelter he called.

 “I’ve already spoken with Miss Paulson,” Gregory explains.

 “It never hurts to try again,” the woman, Edith Peters, urges.
 “If they really can’t squeeze him in, try calling the non-emergency police number.
 They can’t—”